zakanddev/Google-AI-Studio/README.md

 Controlling API costs is critical for survival.

 1.  **The Credit System is Your First Line of Defense**: By directly linking API usage to revenue (or an ad view), you ensure your costs are covered.
-The price per credit should be calculated to cover the average cost of three API calls plus a profit margin.
+The price per credit should be calculated to cover the average cost of the API calls plus a profit margin.

 2.  **Implement a Backend Server**: **Do not call the Gemini API directly from the client-side code in a production app.** Your API key would be exposed.
 A backend server (e.g., using Node.js/Express or Firebase Functions) is essential.
     - The client app sends a prompt to your server.